Post Grads & Interns

 Main Line Therapy Solutions, LLC

-MLTS is dedicated to helping and preparing pre-licensed clinicians and graduate students pursue their goal in becoming experienced clinicians.
-We like to play our part in ensuring that they become competant, well qualified clinicians that are able to learn and utilize various therapeutic approaches in order to meet the varied needs of their clients.
-MLTS places a strong emphasis in providing good, quality care so only our most experienced, senior licensed clinicians supervise our post graduates and interns to ensure clients are still receiving the same standard of excellence our clients have come to expect from our practice.
-Services provided by pre-licensed clinicians and interns are not reimbursed through insurance, but we do offer their services at a reduced fee that’s based on their level of experience and amount of weekly supervised hours.
-All of our post graduates and students have had several years of previous mental health experience prior to joining our practice.
+MLTS is dedicated to helping and preparing pre-licensed clinicians and graduate students to become experienced and qualified independent clinicians.
+Through providing them with supervised experience, we help to ensure that they become competent, well-qualified clinicians that are able to learn and utilize a multitude of therapeutic approaches in order to meet the varied needs of their clients.
+MLTS places a strong emphasis on providing solid, quality care to all clients so only our most experienced and senior licensed clinicians supervise our post graduates and interns to ensure clients are still receiving the same standard of excellence our clients have come to expect from our practice.
+Services provided by pre-licensed clinicians and interns are not reimbursed through insurance, but we do offer such services at a reduced fee based on the clinician’s level of experience and amount of weekly supervised hours.
+All of our post-graduates and students have had several years of previous mental health experience prior to joining our practice.

 While completing his internship at MLTS, Charles worked as a behavioral aid at Upper Merion Middle School.
-After completing his internship he joined MLTS full-time.
-He has an extensive background in biofeedback working for 8 years in a psychology practice working with adults and adolescents as a biofeedback clinican.
-He attended Shippensburg University on a Football scholarship where he received his undergraduate degree in Sociology and completed his master’s degree in Counseling Psychology from Rosemont College.
-Charles uses a solution focused approach while incorporating cognitive behavioral strategies, relaxation / breathing exercises and mindfulness meditation tools.
-Charles remains active in various sports and brings this additional knowledge to work with individuals around sports performance issues and in helping others learn how to balance and maintain a healthy life style that promotes both mental and physical well-being.
+After completing his internship, he joined MLTS full-time.
+Charles has an extensive background in biofeedback, working for 8 years in a psychology practice with adults and adolescents as a biofeedback clinician.
+He attended Shippensburg University on a Football scholarship where he received his undergraduate degree in Sociology, and went on to complete his master’s degree in Counseling Psychology from Rosemont College.
+Charles uses a solution-focused approach while incorporating cognitive-behavioral strategies, relaxation / breathing exercises, and mindfulness meditation tools.
+Charles remains active in various sports and brings this additional knowledge to work with individuals around sports performance issues and in helping others learn how to balance and maintain a healthy lifestyle that promotes both mental and physical well-being.